avinashtare/C-Notes/09_Operators/readme.md

     ```
     4. Decrement  (--):
-    * The Decrement operator (--) is used to Decrement the value of its operand by 1.
+    * The Decrement operator (--) is used to decrement the value of its operand by 1.
     Example:-
     ```cpp
         int x = 10;